private-octopus/picoquic/doc/quicperf.md

 and the quoted argument describes a test scenario, in which:

 *   *1 means repeat this once
 *   0 means use stream 0
-*    - means start immediately (a number would mean, start when stream N download is complete)
+*   The hyphen `-` means start immediately (a number would mean, start when stream N download is complete)
 *   397 means client will post 397 bytes
 *   5000000 means server will send 5M bytes

 The program can run multiple test scenarios in a single session, e.g.: